GiulioFischietti/auth-assignment/docs.md

 This avoids repeated database lookups during token generation while keeping PostgreSQL as the authoritative source.

-Because service registration changes are administrative operations rather than runtime events, cache invalidation can be handled explicitly when services are added, removed or disabled.

 ## [5.
 Request Flow](5-request-flow)
 In this section it is explained the request flow, showing which services act and how.